Strandgaard96/vehicle_collision_webpage/docs/README.md

 The goal of the following visualizations is primarily to get you, the reader, up to speed on how the distribution of car crashes looks like in NYC.
 What is the maximum number of people killed in a single car crash?
 What is the maximum number injured?
 How do the different age groups fare in the statistics?
 Where do most of the car crashes happen?
 Lots of plots, but they hide some very interesting information if analyzed a bit!

 ### Injuries and distribution in the boroughs
 Using the data sets, we have plotted the number of persons, pedestrians, cyclists and motorists injured along with the number of persons killed on a logarithmic plot.
-This gives us a feeling for how many crashes are severe in a sense that they inflict injuries or even deaths.
-Fortunately, most crashes across all the trafic groups are seen to be non-lethal and even non-harmful.
+This gives us a feeling for how many crashes are severe in the sense that they inflict injuries or even deaths.
+Fortunately, most crashes across all the traffic groups are seen to be non-lethal and even non-harmful.
 But still, a significant number of them result in an injury, and a few of them even have multiple people injured.
 If we look at the last columns of the persons, pedestrians and motorist plots, we can see a few which have a lot of people involved in the crash (43 persons injured in the same car crash!).

 ![Injuries](injuries_seaborn.png)

-Furthermore, the number of trafic accidents across the 5 boroughs in NYC are plotted in a bar plot, showing that Brooklyn has the highest number of car crashes when we count them up over the 8 year time span.
+Furthermore, the number of traffic accidents across the 5 boroughs in NYC are plotted in a bar plot, showing that Brooklyn has the highest number of car crashes when we count them up over the 8-year time span.

 <iframe src="yearly_borough.html"
     sandbox="allow-same-origin allow-scripts"